Edited by John Leach

 How Much Does Dog Insurance Cost?

-The cost of pet insurance all depends on factors like breed, age, size, and location.
+Pricing for a dog insurance plan depends on factors like your pet’s age, breed, size, and location.
 Mixed-breed dogs usually have lower monthly pet insurance premiums because they aren’t as susceptible to breed-related diseases.
 The average monthly cost for a mixed-breed dog is $54.98.
 The average cost for a pure-breed dog is $83.29.
 Younger dogs, smaller dogs, and dogs that live in states with cheaper veterinary care and medical costs also usually have a lower premium.

 While these factors are often out of your control, most insurance companies allow you to customize other aspects of your plan to raise or lower your monthly cost.
 Factors like coverage plans, reimbursement rates, annual deductibles, and payout limits are often customizable to create the perfect plan for your budget.